trammell/recipe-book/susans-recipes.md

 Cool to room temperature.
 (Chutney can be made 3 days ahead; cover and refrigerate.)
 Mix in tomatoes and mint.

-Preheat oven to 450°F. Arrange baguette slices on baking sheet and brush with olive oil.
+Preheat oven to 450 °F. Arrange baguette slices on baking sheet and brush with olive oil.
 Bake until golden and crisp, about 8 minutes.
 Spread each toast with roasted garlic; top with goat cheese and chutney.

 * At the restaurant, the bread is grilled, but it's just as good when it's baked.
 * A good jarred apple chutney or pear chutney works just as well
 * Good lord this sounds good

 ## Pork Tenderloin with Herbed Breadcrumb Crust